westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 More information on the features provided by the Linux kernel for different versions can be found [here](../linux/overview).

-To get started with zoned storage, see the [Getting Started with SMR](../getting-started/prerequisites) section, which details the first step necessary to set up and verify a system that uses SMR disks.
+To get started with zoned storage, see the [Getting Started](../getting-started) section, which details the first steps necessary to set up and verify a system that uses SMR disks.

 The [Linux Distributions](../distributions/linux) section provides information regarding the availability of the ZBD interface on various Linux distributions.

 Open source tools and libraries that support zoned storage are documented in the [Tools and Libraries](../tools) section.